asyncapi/modelina/docs/usage.md

 - [Generate from an Avro Schema JS Object](../examples/avro-schema-from-object)

-The Avro input processor expects the `type` property, as per [Avro Schema specs](https://avro.apache.org/docs/1.11.1/specification/#schema-declaration), in the input object in order to proceed successfully.
+The Avro input processor expects the `name` and `type` property, as per [Avro Schema specs](https://avro.apache.org/docs/1.11.1/specification/#schema-declaration), in the input object in order to proceed successfully.

-> Note: Currently, we support `record` datatype for generating the `Object Model`.
+> Note: Currently, we do not have a support for `map`, `fixed` and `byte` data type.
+It would be introduced soon.

 ## Generate models from Swagger 2.0 documents